terraform-google-modules/terraform-google-kubernetes-engine/examples/gke_standard_cluster/README.md

 # GKE Standard Cluster and Node Pool

-This example creates a GKR private cluster and Node Pool with beta features.
+This example creates a GKE private cluster and Node Pool with beta features.
 For a full example see [simple_regional_private_beta](../simple_regional_private_beta/README.md) example.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->